carenod/phyQ/README.md

----
-title:  'How PHY regulate AS in Arabidopsis'
+# How PHY regulate AS in Arabidopsis
-subtitle: 'A RNAseq analysis using ASpli'
+A RNAseq analysis using ASpli

-output: github_document
----
+## Experimental design